adobe/log-parser/README.md

 [![javadoc](https://javadoc.io/badge2/com.adobe.campaign.tests/log-parser/javadoc.svg)](https://javadoc.io/doc/com.adobe.campaign.tests/log-parser)
 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=adobe_log-parser&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=adobe_log-parser)

-This project was created to allow us to parse and analyze log files in order to gather relevant data.
-It can be used as is or as an SDK.
-Where you can define your own parsing.
+The log parser is designed to help include log results in tests, reports and general applicative processes.
+It allows you to parse and analyze log files in order to extract relevant data.
+It can be used as is or as an SDK, where you can define your own parsing.

 The basic method for using this library is, that you create a definition for your parsing.
 This definition allows you to parse a set of log files and extract all entries that match this pattern.